bogdanvuk/phd/source/efti.rst

     :width: 0.49
     :label: fig-max-iter-comp1

-    Dependency of the induced DTs on the number of iterations the |algo| algorithm was run.
+    Dependency of the induced DT sizes and accuracies on the number of iterations the |algo| algorithm was run.
 Datasets 1-25.

 .. subfigstart::